 I could have stayed at that table for hours, sipping old coffee, because the wind was soft and the light just perfect.

 And then, the conversations.
 Oh my heart.
 The reaching out.
 Reaching in.
 Making me laugh.
 Making me cry.
-Meeting others in the messy intersection of grace and grief, all awkward and beautiful—me, clumsily articulating; you with your YES; and you with your warmth; and you with your courage, tender truth and pussycats; and you with your heart so kind and soft.
+Meeting others in the messy intersection of grace and grief, all awkward and beautiful—me, clumsily articulating; you with your YES; and you with your warmth; and you with your courage and tender truth; and you with your heart so kind and soft.

 One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 So is my heart.
 The pulse of my humanity.
 I'm holding on to these words by a sweet friend who texted me in a moment of my distress—“Every silent and tearful prayer, every anguished cry—is evidence that we are not alone, and are all doing the best we can.
 Retweets, and tender smiles to strangers in the grocery store—that is activism.
 That is love.
 That is change.
 There is great power in embracing our humanity.
 Being willing to see, to love, to care, to encourage is an infinite reservoir of power that can fuel catalysts for change.
 Without these, humanity loses.
 Not only for those around you, but those who see your witness.
 Who notice your smile, your caring & your respect.
 Sometimes that means loving and caring for yourself, which can be just as powerful.
 If we never recharge our selves/courage/love, how can we expect the people to remember their worth, and their power?”—Cassandra Aswani